Advancing Physiotherapy Practice MScStudy level: Postgraduate

 Research, Methodology, Design and Methods - 20 credits

-Evidence-Based Practice - 20 credits
+Evidence-based Practice - 20 credits

 Evidence-based medicine, evidence-based practice and evidence-based management are all prominent issues on the contemporary healthcare agenda.
 This module is designed to examine the theoretical and philosophical basis of evidence-based practice and to explore the practical implications involved in achieving evidence-based practice in a health and social care setting.
 The aim of this module is twofold.
 Firstly, to build a critical understanding of how this complex concept is applied in the reality of practice.
-Secondly, to provide opportunities for you to develop a thorough understanding of the process of evidence-based practice (from the formulation of a problem or question to answer, through to the evaluation of activities intended to disseminate and implement the recommendations from the evidence) and to apply evidence-based principles to their specific (national or international) practice context.
+Secondly, to provide opportunities for you to develop a thorough understanding of the process of evidence-based practice (from the formulation of a problem or question to answer, through to the evaluation of activities intended to disseminate and implement the recommendations from the evidence) and to apply evidence-based principles to your specific (national or international) practice context.

 Developing Expertise in Professional Practice - 20 credits

 This module aims to give you an understanding of the nature of expertise as a multifaceted concept.
 The characteristics of expertise will be explored in the context of physiotherapy professional practice and the development of expertise in individual practitioners and their profession will be debated.
 You will have the opportunity to consider your personal journey to expertise and gain an understanding of your future needs in relation to your continuing development of professional practice.
 A synthesis of module learning aims to enable you to articulate your current state of expertise along the continuum between novice and expert.
 This module is designed to develop reflective skills and understanding of clinical reasoning theories, which aims to aid your development of practice skills.
 This module is designed to introduce a variety of theoretical perspectives relating to expertise which can then be applied to understanding the development of contemporary therapy practice in both practice and organisational contexts.